 While there are many causes for a toothache, abscesses are among the worst ways to get one.
 The pain that’s associated with a tooth abscess can be debilitating, radiating from the tooth to your neck or ear, and leaving it untreated can lead to a serious, life-threatening condition.

-While many people get tooth abscesses, not very many of them know what they actually are.
-A tooth abscess is a pocket of pus that forms as a result of a bacterial infection.
-Additionally, there are two types of tooth abscesses, periapical and periodontal, that form in different areas of the mouth.
-A periapical abscess forms at the tip of the root, whereas a periodontal abscess forms in the gums at the side the root.
+An abscessed tooth is a pocket of pus that forms as a result of a bacterial infection.
+There are two types of tooth abscesses that form in different areas of the mouth: periapical and periodontal.
+A periapical abscess forms at the tip of the root, whereas a periodontal abscess forms in the gums at the side of the root.
+Both can cause severe pain and further dental issues if left untreated.

 Tooth Abscess Symptoms